CHeggan/MetaAudio-A-Few-Shot-Audio-Classification-Benchmark/README.md

 ```
 Licensing for work is Attribution-NonCommercial CC BY-NC

+A new and (hopefully) more easily digestble blof of MetaAudio can be found [here](https://cheggan.github.io/posts/2022/04/MetaAudio_blog/)!

 ## Enviroment
 We use miniconda for our experimental setup.
 For the purposes of reproduction we include the environment file.
 This can be set up using the following command